iamcosta/react-custom-local-storage-hook/README.md

 # `react-custom-local-storage-hook`

-> This perform persistence on localStorage, returning a state as a helper for component.
+> A TypeScript hook that handles persistence in LocalStorage, returning a state you can use to perform component rendering.

 ## Installation